 - In 2021, the Foundation hired its first employee.
 The grant officer is responsible for researching potential donors/funding sources, writing the grant proposals, and managing the requirements of each grant.

 - In 2021, the Foundation partnered with the Healthcare Workforce Training Institute.
 The Institute will work to increase the number of quality healthcare workers in Northwest Wisconsin.

 It's no secret that while our aging population is ever-growing, our direct care workforce is not on pace to keep up with the demand for care.
 According to the Long-Term Care Workforce Crisis 2021 Report produced by a coalition of provider associations:

 - 40% of providers reported staff vacancy rates over 30%

 - There are 23,165 vacant caregiver positions, up from 16,500 in 2018.

 - 43% of Wisconsin providers are limiting admissions of residents because of staffing vacancies

 - The percentage of people in Wisconsin age 85 and older is projected to increase 112% in the next 20 years.

 Partnering with the Healthcare Workforce Training Institute

-Caregiver vacancy rates are still on the rise in Northwest Wisconsin and hindering the ability to keep up with the post-acute and long-term care needs of our vulnerable, aging population.
+Caregiver vacancy rates are still on the rise in Northwest Wisconsin and hindering the ability to keep up with the demand for care.